Ireland Family Bike Tour: Cycling Connemara With Kids

 This post contains compensated links.

-While researching our Ireland vacation, our Lonely Planet ranked Connemara as it’s #2 destination in Ireland (just behind Dublin).
+While researching our Ireland family vacation, Connemara consistently appeared as a top destination.
 Its combination of beautiful coastal scenery, charming small villages and desolate hills and valleys appealed to us.

 We love to work with companies who cater to active traveling families, so we quickly teamed up with Green Marble Tours, allowing us to share our experiences with you.

-The following is an honest account of our experiences on this family-friendly Connemara bike tour:
+The following is an honest account of our experiences on this family-friendly Connemara bike tour.
+You can also see the highlights of our Ireland family bike tour on YouTube.

-The concept of a self-guided tour of Ireland is perfect for families who (like us) don’t like the typical guided tour experience.
+The concept of a self-guided cycling tour in Ireland is perfect for families who (like us) don’t like the typical guided tour experience.
 Self-guided cycling tours provide all the equipment and logistical support you need to make your trip super-easy and enjoyable.

 The benefits you can expect on a Green Marble Cycling tour are:

-Detailed route notes along with maps – for each day of the trip you will receive a map of your route along with step-by-step route instructions and details of the highlights you will see that day.
+For each day of the trip we received a map of our route along with step-by-step route instructions and details of the highlights you will see that day.

-Luggage transfers – we love this part about self-guided trips.
-Green Marble will transport your luggage from place-to-place for you, meaning you only need to take a small day bag with you on your daily cycling.
+We love this part about self-guided trips.
+Green Marble transported our luggage from place to place for you, meaning we only needed to take a small day bag with us on our daily cycling.

-Literally moments after we entered our Oughterard hotel, we were greeted by our Green Marble representatives.
-They were very prepared and walked us through our welcome package which contained all the information we need for the upcoming family cycling vacation in Connemara.
+Shortly after we entered our Oughterard hotel, we were greeted by the Green Marble team.
+They walked us through our welcome package with everything we needed for the upcoming cycling family trip through Connemara.
 The debrief covered all pertinent topics such as the itinerary, daily logistics, dining options, safety considerations, etc.

 After we completed our debrief, we walked to a nearby parking lot where the Green Marble Tours van was parked with our equipment.
 Our representative took the time to ensure that our bikes were properly adjusted for our size.